SublimeText/AdvancedNewFile/README.md

 `use_cursor_text`:

-A boolean value determining if text from a buffer, currently bound by single or double quotes, will be auto inserted into the new file generation input field.
+A boolean value determining if text from a buffer, bound by quotes or a selected region, will be auto inserted into the new file generation input field.
+If multiple cursors are used, the first entry either contained in quotes, are a selected region, will be used.

 `show_files`: